styladev/widget/README.md

 smaller format, anywhere on your site.
 A story in the widget functions as a teaser and will send the reader directly to the magazine when clicked on.

-Visit the [demo page](http://static.styla.com/test/widget/) to see the widget in action.

 Using the Widget
 ----------------